-Lake Taney Como is the only major lake with a significant population of trout.
+Bull Shoals Lake and Lake Taneycomo are the only major lakes with a significant population of trout.
 Some MO streams, rivers and smaller lakes also have trout.
 This is primarily a bass fishing state but as you can see some very nice trout are caught out of Missouri waters.

 Visit the Missouri Department of Conservation for information on trout and trout stocking in Missouri.

 Watch trout fishing videos to see trout anglers in action.

 The 5 primary trouts are the rainbow, brook, brown, cutthroat and lake trout.
 Browns are considered the most difficult to catch and brookies are the easiest.
 Pure cold water is key to survival of the trouts.

 Missouri Record Trout

 The Missouri state record brown trout was caught from Bull Shoals Lake and the state record rainbow trout was pulled from the Roaring River.

 Additional trout fishing information

 MO State Record: 18 lbs 1 oz